West Harbour, Helsinki

-The construction of a new residential area for 15 thousand inhabitants in Jätkäsaari continues as of November 2023, using land freed up after the container traffic in West Harbour was moved to Vuosaari Harbour in 2008.
+The construction of a new residential area in Jätkäsaari continues as of November 2023, using land freed up after the container traffic in West Harbour was moved to Vuosaari Harbour in 2008.

 Immediately next to West Harbour, in the Munkkisaari quarter, there is the Helsinki shipyard in Hietalahti.
 However, it is not counted as part of the harbour area of Länsisatama.

-Länsisatama is also the 20th neighbourhood of the city, extending around the harbour.
+Länsisatama is also the name of a subdivision of Helsinki, which encompasses a larger area than the harbour alone.